The White Countess: Plot

 Then, the Second Sino-Japanese War starts.
 Fearing the impending Japanese invasion of Shanghai, Sofia's relatives enlist the help of émigré contacts at the French embassy to help them get papers and tickets to leave and appeal to Sofia for $300 to cover costs.
 Sofia borrows the money from Todd, who is sorry to see her go but encourages her to leave if she fears for her own safety.
 Sofia tries to convince Todd to leave Shanghai as well, to no avail.

 Sofia's relatives purchase everything required to leave Shanghai, taking Katya with them, but are short of funds to buy papers for Sofia to accompany them to Hong Kong.
 Sofia is shocked that they have not consulted her with their arrangements to leave.
 In response, they say that her presence among the émigré community would keep them out of society since her actions in Shanghai are known.
 Sofia agrees to pretend that she will be joining them later so Katya will go with her aunts without alarm.
 Mr. Feinstein later finds Sofia, realizes she has been abandoned by her family, and encourages her to get Katya back and join him and his wife in their flight to Macau that evening.

 Todd is encouraged to leave Shanghai by Mr. Matsuda, a sympathetic Japanese business associate who has connections with the impending invaders.
-Todd is reluctant to leave his nightclub and is angry at Matsuda.
-Matsuda suggests Todd should begin a new life with "the real White Countess.”
+Todd is reluctant to leave his nightclub and is angry with Matsuda, blaming him for working in Japanese political interests.
+Matsuda unapologetically suggests Todd should begin a new life with "the real White Countess.”
 Todd sets out to find her and Katya.
 Amid the chaos of departing Europeans, Todd’s chauffeur abandons him on the streets of Shanghai.
 Todd is eventually spotted by Mr. Feinstein, who is looking for Katya with Sofia.
 The three eventually find Sofia's family boarding the ship to Hong Kong, and Sofia retrieves Katya despite Grushenka’s resistance.
-Sofia then urges Todd to leave with them for Macau.
-Todd accepts.
+Sofia then urges Todd to leave with them for Macau, and Todd suggests that they can help each other in their new lives.
+Todd, Sofia, and Katya join the Feinsteins aboard the ship bound for Macau.